Get the FREE one-click dictionary software for Windows

 Derived forms: lightings

-Type of: apparatus, burn, burning, combust, combustion, come down, descend, devolve, fall, go down, illumination, interior decorating, interior decoration, land, lighten, lighten up, pass, return, set down, setup, sink
+Type of: apparatus, begin, burn, burning, combust, combustion, come down, commence, descend, devolve, fall, go down, illumination, interior decorating, interior decoration, land, lead off, lighten, lighten up, pass, return, set down, setup, start

 Encyclopedia: Lighting